Skip to content

 Analysis through NetworkX

 If you export the Unified Model to JSON, you can import it into NetworkX quite easily.
-The unified_model_to_networkx script lets you ingest the JSON and create both the fully-connected NetworkX graph, as well as the in-memory Python equivalent of the Unified Model.
+The unified_model_to_networkx script lets you ingest the JSON and create both the fully-connected NetworkX graph, and the in-memory Python equivalent of the Unified Model.
 You're free to extract out specific parts of the model through convenience functions.
 The following code extracts out the AST, CFG, and the data structures separately.
 You can customise extraction for your use case; take a look at any one of those convenience methods for guidance.

 with open(input_path, 'r') as file: